r-neal-kelly/doticu-skylib/README.md

 # Skylib
-A static library for SKSE plugins, designed to help you interact with the game engine behind The Elder Scrolls V: Skyrim SE.
-Following in the footsteps of SKSE and CommonLibSSE, Skylib reveals native C++ data structures and functions, and additionaly provides new algorithms you can use to create more stable and efficient plugins.
+A static library for The Elder Scrolls V: Skyrim SE and SKSE plugins.
+Following in the footsteps of SKSE and CommonLibSSE, Skylib reveals native C++ data structures and functions, and additionaly provides new algorithms to create more stable and efficient plugins.

-Skylib was created specifically to make dealing with the intricacies of the game engine more stable and reliable, and hopefully less mysterious too.
+Skylib was created specifically to deal with the intricacies of the game engine in a stable and reliable manner, and less mysteriously too.
 An attempt has been made to introduce an intuitive API so that less time is spent puzzling and more time spent producing.

+Skylib provides the common functionality behind my other works: NPC Lookup, SkyPal, and most recently NPC Party.

 ### Requirements
 - Windows 7/10